What Future Physicians Should Know

 To mark the end of this tumultuous year we are excited to kick off a month-long series exploring reproductive health justice through a human rights lens.

 At AMSA we believe reproductive rights are human rights.
 Something we don’t explicitly get in our curriculum as medical students is a review of the core rights that every human being is afforded.
 We hope that by sharing the information and links here that we can empower you with this information, and that these resources can inform your philosophy for care for patients within reproductive health and beyond.
-Explore the repro justice connection we make and click the links to learn more about each article or about our projects and upcoming events!
+Scroll down to explore the repro justice connection we make and click the links to learn more about each of the 30 Articles that detail our Human Rights.

 Universal Declaration of Human Rights (UDHR)